 The Toa Nafasi Project is an educational program, not a separate centre or school, that aims to support grade one and two students in the Tanzanian school system who are experiencing learning difficulties.
 We train young women from the local community as tutors for these students and provide medical and psychosocial referrals.
-In 2019, The Project expects to expand to an additional five schools to operate in a total of nine schools with 27 total tutors to assist more than 550 schoolchildren.
+In 2019, The Project expanded to an additional five schools and will be implemented in a further two schools in 2020, making a total of 11 schools.

 The education sector in Tanzania is not equipped to accommodate the individual learning needs of each student.
 Consequently, students with learning difficulties are often unable to fully participate in and benefit from their education.
 There are very limited resources for students with special needs, particularly those with needs as subtle and complex as learning difficulties.
 Such students are often misunderstood and perceived as problems rather than as having an actual learning difficulty.